 When it comes to fat loss and how to best achieve it, cardio seems to be an area of confusion for most people.
-Now although cardio is by no means necessary to burn fat given that you’re creating a calorie deficit through your diet, it definitely can be a good idea to incorporate.
+Now although cardio is by no means necessary to burn fat given that you’re creating a calorie deficit through your science based diet, it definitely can be a good idea to incorporate.

 Well aside from the obvious cardiovascular health benefits it provides, it can also:

 - Help enhance the rate of your fat loss.
 This is especially true once you reach low levels of body fat AND/OR if you’re sedentary for most of the day.

 - Rather than creating an energy deficit entirely by just eating less food, incorporating some cardio enables you to eat a bit more while dieting.
 Thus, indirectly helping you better adhere to your diet in the long run.

 However, one thing to keep in mind is that even if your main goal is fat loss, it’s vital that you focus on maintaining as much muscle as possible throughout the process.

 This is essential to prevent simply developing a “skinny-fat” figure after all your weight loss.

 And unfortunately, the downside with cardio is something called the interference effect.